Wence412/AI-PROMPT-LIBRARY-WENCESTUDIO/README.md

 ## 📜 License

-This prompt library is provided for professional and personal use.
-Attribution appreciated but not required.
+Copyright 2025 WenceStudio by SmartDesign

+   Licensed under the Apache License, Version 2.0

 ---

-**Built with by WenceStudio | December 2025**
+**Built with WenceStudio by SmartDesign | December 2025**